-I know something about you: You have good solid values.
-You would not have devoted yourself to the care of children if you did not have great values.
-I also know that you have not clearly defined what those values are.
+It know something about you: You have good solid values.
+You would not have devoted yourself to caring for others if you did not have great values.
+It also know that you have not clearly defined what those values are.
 You don't make the time to reflect upon how those values are reflected in the decisions you make, the way you spend your time and money, and in how you build your relationships.
 You have not thought about how you would make a decision if you were forced to choose one value over another in a situation where there was a conflict in values.
-I know that is true for you because it is true for all of us.
+It know that is true for you because it is true for all of us.